 You have the right to develop a "crisis plan."
 A crisis plan helps direct your care if you begin to have problems managing your life or become unable to make decisions and care for yourself.
 The crisis plan gives information and direction to others about what you would like to have done in a time of crisis.
+It also helps you remember steps you will take when symptoms become hard to handle.
 Examples are emergency contacts, friends or relatives to call, preferred medicines, or care of children, pets, or bills.